 NPDD believes that a life long, mutually satisfying relationship between owner and breed starts with education.
 Fewer dogs would end up needing a new home if prospective owners were better versed before they get a dog, and that includes being aware of all that comes with its breed, be it slobbering, shedding, barking, or having a strong prey drive.
 One person’s “deal breaker” may go unnoticed by another.
 This website seeks to educate its readers while offering a little trivia, current events, and factoids about why soundness matters in a dog that will never set foot in a show ring.
 We are a community bound together by a love of all dogs, but especially an appreciation of purebreds dogs – “museum pieces with a pulse.”

-This was the video that was shown to legislators prior to the vote:
+See the video that was shown to Colorado legislators prior to the vote:

 Photo credit: Beth Adams (candidcaninephoto.com)